n8n-io/n8n-docs/docs/choose-n8n/desktop-app.md

 [Download for Windows](https://downloads.n8n.io/file/n8n-downloads/n8n-win.zip)

 [Download for macOS](https://downloads.n8n.io/file/n8n-downloads/n8n-mac.zip)

+!!! warning "For testing only"
+	The desktop app is a quick way to try out n8n.
+You shouldn't use it in production:

+	* No access to community nodes
+	* Nodes may not update to new versions
+	* Version updates lag behind other platforms

 !!! note "Keep in mind"
     If you have already installed n8n locally via `npm`, the desktop app will connect to the existing `sqlite` database.